simonmichael/hledger_site/investments.md

-We want this gain/loss to be recorded in the journal, to satisfy the accounting equation and keep accurate records, and also because it is typically a taxable event.
-We'll need to know all of these revenues/expenses when filing taxes.
+We want this gain/loss to be recorded in the journal, to satisfy the accounting equation and keep accurate records, and also because it is typically a taxable event; we'll need to know all of these revenues/expenses when filing taxes.

 ## Recording capital gain

-As mentioned above, hledger currently doesn't know about lots or capital gains; it is mystified by this new money.
-So if we try to add a posting for it, like so, hledger thinks the transaction is
-unbalanced:
+The sale transaction above is balanced, with no room for an extra revenue posting.
+If we try, hledger complains:

 ```journal
 2020-03-02 sell all ada